 An arborist or tree maintenance professional can help you create a trimming schedule based on the type of trees in your yard and your needs.

 Almost all tree species need to be trimmed at scheduled intervals especially if they are growing in a residential area or urban landscape.
 Without trimming, trees will look wild and may develop large branches that pose a danger to nearby structures.
 Here are some reasons tree trimming is such an important activity.

 - Trimming for aesthetics

-One of the main reasons you should trim your trees has to do with safety.
+One of the main reasons you should trim your trees is safety.
 Trees with large branches can cause damage to nearby structures and aerial power lines if they are not trimmed regularly.
-Low hanging branches may also interfere with moving objects or cause injury if they are not cleared when they reach a certain level.
+Low-hanging branches may also interfere with moving objects or cause injury if they are not cleared when they reach a certain level.

 Selectively removing non-essential or unwanted branches can also help improve the health of a tree.
 Trimming for health involves identifying branches that are not required- such as dead or diseased ones- those that are crossing or preventing further growth and removing them.
 By removing such branches, you will be helping the tree to develop a strong and healthy structure.